CharlotteJana/momcalc/README.md

 lognormal or gamma distribution symbolically.
 These distributions may be multivariate.
 The distribution or moments of the [BEGG distribution](https://www.researchgate.net/publication/280136422_A_Bimodal_Extension_of_the_Generalized_Gamma_Distribution) can be calculated numerically.
+Raw moments can be transformed into central moments and vice versa.
 The package also provides a test concerning the modality of a distribution.
 It tests, if a one dimensional distribution with compact support can be unimodal and is based on the moments of that distribution.